 At the top of the second ridge, I got my first view of the Mojave Desert Western Arm, where we would be crossing on the LA Aquaduct.
 It was overcast on the ridge, but still looked hot and dry down below.

-After the road crossing, the trail climbs again, on the way up I pass 3 small caves, or disused mine entrances rather.
-The first one is the biggest, with high ceilings and a forked tunnel extending about 20 meters from the opening.
-The second and third caves are much smaller, with signs of people having spent time or even camped inside.
+After the road crossing, the trail climbed again, on the way up I passed 3 small caves, or disused mine entrances rather.
+The first one was the biggest, with high ceilings and a forked tunnel extending about 20 meters from the opening.
+The second and third caves were much smaller, with signs of people having spent time or even camped inside.

-The trail climbs some more to reach a water source.
-From here, I need enough water to make 10 miles, plus 2 L for camping.
-I load my pack up with 4.5 L of water and continue climbing.
+The trail climbed some more to reach a water source.
+From here, I needed enough water to make 10 miles, plus 2 L for camping.
+I loaded my pack up with 4.5 L of water and continued climbing.

-Eventually I reach camp just as the sun is setting.
-The others are here to and we catch up about the last two days, cook dinner, and settle down to sleep.
+Eventually I reached camp just as the sun was setting.
+The others were here too and we caught up about the last two days.
+I cooked dinner, and settled down to sleep once more.

 Leave a comment